-The exemption from Section 162(m)'s deduction limit for performance-based was repealed, effective for taxable years beginning after December 31, 2017, such that compensation paid to our covered executive officers in excess of \$1 million will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017 and not materially modified.
-We have determined that none of our covered executive officers have such arrangements.
-While the Compensation Committee considers the impact of Section 162(m) as well as other tax and accounting consequences when developing and implementing the Company's executive compensation programs, the Committee retains the flexibility to design and administer compensation programs that are in the best interests of the Company and its shareholders.
-Because of the importance of linking pay and performance, grants of long-term equity awards made for 2018 continued to impose performance conditions.
+Section 162(m) of the Internal Revenue Code generally places a \$1 million limit on the amount of compensation a publicly held company can deduct in any tax year on compensation paid to each "covered employee" which includes our named executive officers.
+While the Compensation Committee considers the impact of Section 162(m) as well as other tax and accounting consequences when developing and implementing the company's executive compensation programs, the Committee retains the flexibility to design and administer compensation programs that are in the best interests of the company and its shareholders even if it does not qualify for a tax deduction.
+Because of the importance of linking pay and performance, grants of performance share awards made for 2021 continued to impose performance conditions.